 More info: https://opiskelijakunta.net/en/

+Physical activity is an important part of well-being and coping while studying.
 The higher education institutions in Turku provide together a wide range of sport opportunities to their students.

 By paying the CampusSport sports fee, you get to access the following services:

 – Almost 100 hours instructed sports classes weekly

 – Over 30 hours ball sports shifts weekly

 Learn more about CampusSport and buy a sports licence from the online store.
 Turku UAS user ID and password are required.
 It is not possible to pay the sports fee by cash or card at the sports facilities.